• Home

 • If the cake is elevated, trim any remaining drips using clean scissors or a sharp knife.

-• Gently transfer the mousse cake onto a serving platter or a gold cake board.
+• Gently transfer the mousse cake to a serving platter or a gold cake board.
 Let it thaw in the refrigerator for at least 6 hours.

-• If you're short on time, you can also let it thaw at room temperature, but the texture will be more stable with a slow defrost in the fridge.
+• If you’re short on time, the cake can also thaw at room temperature, but a slow defrost in the refrigerator will give you a more stable texture and cleaner finish.

 Thank you for your visit and your comments!